+1

-On the Impact of Link Scheduling on End-to-End Delays in Large Networks
+On the Impact of Packet Scheduling on End-to-End Delays in Large Networks

+Yashar Ghiassi-Farrokhfal

+Jörg Liebeherr

+Department of ECE

+University of Toronto

-Jörg Liebeherr, Yashar Ghiassi-Farrokhfal, Almut Burchard
+Almut Burchard

+Department of Mathematics

+University of Toronto

+Abstract

-Abstract-We seek to provide an analytical answer whether the impact of link scheduling algorithms on end-to-end delays diminishes on long network paths.
-The answer is provided through a detailed multi-hop delay analysis, which is applicable to a broad class of scheduling algorithms, and which can account for statistical multiplexing.
-The analysis is enabled by two contributions: (1) We derive a function that can characterize the available bandwidth at a buffered link for various scheduling algorithms.
-This characterization is sharp enough to provide necessary and sufficient conditions for satisfying worst-case delay bounds at a single link; (2) We obtain end-to-end delay bounds by solving an optimization problem, in which the service received on a multi-hop path is subsumed into a single function.
-Since our analysis captures the properties of a broad group of schedulers in a single parameter, it can provide insight how the choice of scheduling algorithms impacts end-to-end delay bounds.
-An important finding of this paper is that schedulers may exhibit noticeable performance differences which persist in a network setting with long paths.
+We seek to provide an analytical answer whether the impact of packet scheduling algorithms on end-to-end delays diminishes on long network paths.
+The answer is provided through a detailed multi-node delay analysis, which is applicable to a broad class of scheduling algorithms, and which can account for statistical multiplexing.
+The analysis is enabled by two contributions: (1) We derive a function that can characterize the available bandwidth at a node for various scheduling algorithms.
+This characterization is sharp enough to provide necessary and sufficient conditions for satisfying worst-case delay bounds at a single node; (2) We obtain end-to-end delay bounds by solving an optimization problem, in which the service received at multiple nodes is subsumed into a single function.
+Since our unified analysis captures the properties a broad group of schedulers in a single parameter, it can provide insight how the choice of scheduling algorithms impacts end-to-end delay bounds.
+An important finding of this paper is that some schedulers show noticeable performance differences which persist in a network setting with long paths.

+Index Terms

-Keywords- Delay Analysis, Scheduling, End-to-End Delays, Network Calculus.
+Delay Analysis, Scheduling, End-to-End Delays, Network Calculus.